minecraftvn123/minecraftvn123/README.md

 🤔 I’m looking for help with expanding my network and connecting with like-minded individuals.

-💬 Ask me about software development, AI, machine learning, or my experiences in these fields.
+💬 Ask me about software development, photography, video editing, or my experiences in these fields.

 📫 How to reach me: trangsithai@dstteam.com

-😄 Pronouns: He/Him
+😄 Nickname: minecraftvn123

 ⚡ Fun fact: I developed a smartphone anti-theft app when I was just 15 years old!